Skip to main content

 Why We Exist

-Minnesota has some of the worst achievement gaps in the nation, gaps that can be measured as early as age one and get more difficult to close as children get older.
-As a result, low-income Minnesota children are most likely to start kindergarten unprepared, which makes them less likely to graduate from high school.
+Minnesota has some of the worst educational disparities in the nation, gaps that can be measured as early as age one and get more difficult to close as children get older.
+As a result, Minnesota children in low-income families are most likely to start kindergarten unprepared, which makes them less likely to graduate from high school.

-One of the root causes of achievement gaps are early learning “opportunity gaps” — 31,000 low-income (hyphen missing) Minnesota children under age five can’t access the early learning programs they need to get prepared for school and life.
+One of the root causes of achievement gaps are early learning “opportunity gaps” — 15,000 low-income Minnesota children under age five can’t access the early learning programs they need to get prepared for school and life.
 They don’t have the same opportunities to learn that children from wealthier families have.
-State investments can help correct this inequity.

 • Hurts Workforce Competitiveness.